BALKANGraph/Demos/OrgChart/events/readme.md

-# OrgChart Events
+# Client Side Events
-Add, Edit, Update or Derg&Drop to see the client side events
+Shows when the Add, Edit, Update or Drag&Drop events are called.
+To see the events Add New, Edit, Update or Drag&Drop node.